-It’s important to know that if there are some potential pathogens like E. coli, our immune systems should be strong enough to prevent major illness.
+It’s important to know that if there are some potential pathogens like E. coli, our immune systems should be strong enough to prevent major illnesses.
 Realize, too, that every pole you hold on the train, bus, or subway has the possibility of spreading colds and flu virus, and the bacteria we’ve all been discussing.
-Viruses are more likely to cause illness than bacteria, since the mucous membranes of the nose and the eyes are more easily breached by viruses.
-Like I said—germs are everywhere.
+Viruses are more likely to cause illness than bacteria since the mucous membranes of the nose and the eyes are more easily breached by viruses.
+Germs are everywhere.

 Viruses are more likely to cause illness than bacteria, since the mucous membranes of the nose and the eyes are more easily breached by viruses.

-Well, what about planes?
-We’ve heard speculation that contaminated air circulating on airplanes is responsible for spreading germs.
-However, a revealing study now cites low cabin humidity as the potential biggest culprit if you become ill.
+What does the research say about planes?
+You may have heard speculation that contaminated air circulating on airplanes is responsible for spreading germs.
+However, a revealing study now cites low cabin humidity potentially as the biggest culprit if you become ill.
 Why is this?

 When the membranes are dry, the mucus may get too thick to move easily.
-Therefore, viruses and bacteria stay in the upper respiratory tract for longer periods of time.
+Therefore, viruses and bacteria stay in the upper respiratory tract for longer periods.
 This low humidity factor also applies to wintertime conditions for the transmission of germs.

-Well, what places are the germiest places on the plane?
-According to multiple sources, it’s likely the restroom on the plane, but there are a lot of areas that are a close second, like airplane trays or aisle seat handles.
+According to multiple sources, one of the germiest places on the plane is likely the restroom, but there are a lot of areas that are a close second, like airplane trays or aisle seat handles.
 Of course, with lots of people in small spaces, there are more opportunities to share germs directly from person to person.
-So what do you do if the person next to you on the plane is coughing or sneezing?
+But what do you do in a confined space if the person next to you on the plane is coughing or sneezing?

 The most dangerous neighbors are those sitting within a two-seat radius.
 Why?
-Importantly, 6 to 8 feet constitutes a safe distance that bacteria and viruses cannot really be transmitted by aerosolized means of coughing or sneezing.
-Why?
-Because most of the bacteria or viruses will fall to the ground in that distance.
-This obviously makes it difficult to keep your distance from seated neighbors on the plane.
+Importantly, 6 to 8 feet constitutes a safe distance that bacteria and viruses cannot easily be transmitted by aerosolized means of coughing or sneezing because most of the bacteria or viruses will fall to the ground in that distance.
+This makes it difficult to keep your distance from seated neighbors on the plane.

-There are a few germs with exceptions to the 6 to 8 foot distance, and these include a few viruses and Mycobacterium tuberculosis, or TB.
-TB is exactly 3 microns in size, the exact size of dust particles in the air, so TB can float from minutes to hours over hundreds of feet.
-And it’s no wonder that tuberculosis has been with us for centuries, and is still one of the most contagious diseases in the world.
+There are a few germs with exceptions to the 6 to 8 feet distance, and these include a few viruses and Mycobacterium tuberculosis, or TB.
+TB is exactly three microns in size, the exact size of dust particles in the air, so TB can float from minutes to hours over hundreds of feet.
+It’s no wonder that tuberculosis has been with us for centuries and is still one of the most contagious diseases in the world.

 … it’s no wonder that tuberculosis has been with us for centuries, and is still one of the most contagious diseases in the world.

 One highly publicized case of transmission of pathogens during air travel occurred in 1998 when a passenger with active TB infected 13 other passengers who sat in his vicinity on the plane.
-You might be surprised to know that the actual airplane air is as well protected as the inside of a hospital.
-Airplanes have high efficiency air particulate lters, or HEPA lters, with the ability to lter more than 90 percent of known particulate matter, including those that may be suspended in the air.
-So don’t think you should worry too much about it.
+It may come as a surprise that the actual airplane air is as well protected as the inside of a hospital.
+Airplanes have high-efficiency air particulate filters, or HEPA filters, with the ability to filter more than 90 percent of known particulate matter, including those that may be suspended in the air.
+Don’t think you should worry too much about it.
 Just take appropriate precautions, if you can, for sneezing neighbors.

 Pass The Germs, Please